 The Birth Interview Project consists of 17 simple questions designed to help mothers process their birth story & share it with others.
 All mothers are invited to take part in this project.
 Born out of Joy’s desire to help women discover, process and express the feelings surrounding their birth experiences, The Birth Interview Project strives to offer a platform for mothers and readers alike to share and be heard, to search and to discover, to identify and to heal, and to exhort and remember.
 The views and opinions expressed here are unique to each woman who takes part in the Birth Interview Project and may not always reflect the values of the blog author.

-I wrote this post on Christmas day in search of a new way for me to meditate on the value of this holiday.
+I wrote this post on Christmas day in search of a new way for me to meditate on the value of how birth plays an important role in this holiday.
 It is written in good fun and sometimes a little tongue and cheek.
 I hope you enjoy it.

 Please give a brief description of yourself, and what number baby/birth you’re sharing with us.